drubinstein/pokerl/content/docs/chapter-1/breakdown/battling/index.md

 If the player's Pokémon knocks out the opposing Pokémon, the player's Pokémon gains experience (EXP).
 With enough EXP, a Pokémon will level up.
 Levelling up provides a mechanism to increase the Pokémon's stats.
 Levelling up to increase stats gives a mechanism to ignore worrying about battling.
 If the agent "grinds,” that is, let Pokémon level up or retry trainers infinite times, the agent will eventually win outside of a couple of very unlikely situations.

-Consequentially, I ignored creating a policy for battling and focused on providing suitable conditions for levelling up when needed.
+Consequentially, we ignored creating a policy for battling and focused on providing suitable conditions for levelling up when needed.